Mizoram ramps up for 1st International Half Marathon on April 26

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Beyond showcasing the region’s potential for sports tourism, the event carries a strong message of promoting health, fitness, and actively campaigning against drug abuse among the youth, the Minister asserted.
+Beyond showcasing the region’s potential for sports tourism, the event carries a strong message of promoting health, and fitness, actively campaigning against drug abuse among the youth, the Minister asserted.

 He said that the sporting event aligns with Prime Minister Narendra Modi’s vision for the development of Northeast India and it contributes to national building by empowering sportspersons and fostering overall development in the region.

-Minister Lalnghinglova acknowledged that the Athletics Federation of India (AFI) accredited the proposed half marathon event and several key institutions and agencies, including Sports Authority of India (SAI) and various government departments, public sector units and corporates, supported the event.
+Minister Lalnghinglova acknowledged that the Athletics Federation of India (AFI) accredited the proposed half marathon event and several key institutions and agencies, including Sports Authority of India (SAI) and various government departments, public sector units, and corporates, supported the event.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!